ccswbs/UoGd7-Training/features/howto-livefeeds.md

 ______

+## To Display a Live Feed from an External Source

+1. From the page you would like to add a live feed to, select `Customize this page` at the botton of the screen.
+7. For the appropriate region, select `+` (plus sign).
+8. When the Add Content window opens, select `View panes` from the side menu.
+9. Select `View: S5 - Live Feed` from the list.
+______

 ## To Display Multiple Combined Feeds:

-1. From the page you would like to add a combined feed to, select `Customize this page` at the botton of the screen.
+1. From the page you would like to add a combined live feed to, select `Customize this page` at the botton of the screen.
 7. For the appropriate region, select `+` (plus sign).
 8. When the Add Content window opens, select `View panes` from the side menu.
 9. Select `View: S5 - Live Feed (Category)` from the list.